|

 Competing on Better Capability Rather than Lower Prices

-Why IN-Prepaid is Still Strong in Emerging Markets
+Why IN-Prepaid is Still Strong in Emerging Markets: Nokia

 The Challenge of Migrating Pre-Paid to Convergence Charging